I believe it was a divine appointment.

-With the restrictions in place, I wasn’t allowed to proceed with typical pastoral ministry.
+With the restrictions, I couldn’t proceed with typical pastoral ministry.
 I was stuck outside the ER, waiting with family members for details to develop.

 After a few minutes of standing around, I walked to the nearest bench and sat while I continued to wait.
-I’m not a highly talkative person by nature, but somehow I sensed the need to begin a conversation with the young man that approached.
-I made an observation about his t-shirt, and then he sat down on the far end of the bench.
+I’m not highly talkative, but somehow I sensed the need to begin a conversation with the young man that approached.
+I observed his t-shirt, and then he sat down on the far end of the bench.

-It didn’t come out in conversation that I’m a pastor or minister of the Gospel until the end of the conversation.
-I’ve found these encounters to be more productive if I don’t lead with that information.
+It didn’t come out that I’m a pastor or minister of the Gospel until the end of the conversation.
+I’ve found these encounters more productive if I don’t lead with that information.